hrbhardwaj/AWS-Devops/README.md

                         It is used by ECS cluster to cummunicate with the other aws service like ECR to pull the images or providing metric                                     data to cloud watch.

 * Now Create the cluster in which you define the type Farget and select the Task defination you created
-*
+* Now you will get public IP of that taskb and you check with IP